 “I'm very proud and excited that we finally made a decision to even have another baby and that we were able to get pregnant,” she said.
 “It absolutely feels like a goal has been conquered.”

-And Koskinen has developed specific strategies, like regularly reapplying sunscreen and sitting in the shade, that help her enjoy the outdoors and spend time with her family.
-Her husband is there for her when she gets anxious about how long she’s been exposed, reassuring her that she’s fully covered in all the right areas.
-Each year, she gets a little better at allowing herself to stand in the sun at her son’s T-ball games.
+Leah has developed strategies, like regularly reapplying sunscreen and sitting in the shade, that help her enjoy the outdoors.
+Her husband is there for her when she gets anxious about how long she’s been exposed to the sun, reassuring her that she’s fully covered in all the right areas.
+Each year, she gets a little better at standing outside for her son’s T-ball games.

-Koskinen’s son was young at the time she underwent treatment and surgery, but now at five years old, he is more aware of her actions and asks questions about her scar.
+Leah’s son was young at the time she underwent surgery, but now at 6 years old, he is more aware of her actions and asks questions about her scar.

 A new addition

 Eventually, Leah will be able to have similar conversations with her daughter.